rafavfa/rafavfa/README.md

 </div>
 <br>

-Bachelor in Product Design from UFPB, with experience in Project Methodologies, Visual Identity, Layout, Photography, 3D Modeling and Image Editing.
-During my work as a Graphic Designer, I participated in the development of visual identities and materials for campaigns and projects, improving my skills in creating impactful and strategic visual solutions.
+Graduated in Product Design from UFPB (Federal University of Paraíba), with expertise in Project Methodologies, Visual Identity, Layout, Photography, 3D Modeling and Image Editing.
+As a Graphic Designer, I contributed to the development of visual identities and marketing materials for campaigns and projects, improving my ability to create strategic and impactful visual solutions.

-Software Development student at UNINASSAU College, passionate about technology and innovation.
-Currently, my focus is on Java, Spring and SQL, always seeking to update myself and face new challenges.
-My goal is to continually learn and apply this knowledge in the development of efficient and creative solutions.
+Currently studying Software Development at UNINASSAU (Maurício de Nassau University Center), I am passionate about technology and innovation.
+My focus is Backend, Java, Spring Boot, SQL, and I am constantly updating my knowledge to take on new challenges.
+My goal is to continually learn and apply my skills to develop efficient, scalable and creative solutions.

 <div align="left">
 <h4>Contact with me</h4>